jchatel/quickmail-next-docs/integrations/zapier-integration.md

 # Zapier Integration

+**In this article:**

-## What is Zapier integration for?
+- What is Zapier integration for?

+- How to set up Zapier integration?

+- How to create Zaps with QuickMail triggers and actions?

+## What Is Zapier Integration For?

-Zapier allows integrations of multiple apps by connecting actions and triggers.
-This makes it possible to automate workflows from within QuickMail and create integration with other apps that are supported by Zapier.
+Zapier allows you to connect multiple apps by linking triggers and actions, making it possible to automate workflows between QuickMail and other apps supported by Zapier.

 Here are the available QuickMail **Triggers:**

 - Update Tag

 - New Reply

--  New Checkpoint reached
+- New Checkpoint Reached

 - New Journey Completed

 - New Unsubscribe

 - New Bounce

 - New Task

 - New Open

 - New Click

 - New Journey Sentiments or Labels

 - New Inbox Reply Status

 Here are the available **Actions:**

--  Create or Update a Lead  (This Action can also Add a Lead on a Campaign)
+- Create or Update a Lead (this action can also add a lead to a campaign)

 - Cancel Journey

 - Unsubscribe Lead

-Here are the available data that can be extracted:
+Here is the available data that can be extracted:

 - Account ID

-- Prospect ID
+- Lead ID

-- Prospect Email
+- Lead Email

-- Prospect First Name
+- Lead First Name

-- Prospect Last Name
+- Lead Last Name

-- Prospect Titlte
+- Lead Title

-- Prospect Role
+- Lead Role

-- Prospect Phone
+- Lead Phone

-- Prospect Score
+- Lead Score

-- Prospect Language
+- Lead Language

-- Prospect Unsubscribed
+- Lead Unsubscribed

-- Prospect Verified Source
+- Lead Verified Source

 - Company ID